rajgupta5/AI-knowledge/README.md

 - PyTorch Lightning is a Keras of PyTorch
 - Pyro is one of the most recent additions to the world of probabilistic programming languages and one that is being used to power statistical workflows at Uber
 - [Model Zoo](https://modelzoo.dev/) : Deploying the initial machine learning model is only part of the challenge -- maintaining it can be just as hard.
 Model Zoo gives you the tools to diagnose, improve, and seamlessly update your model endpoints
+- Opacus : Facebook open-sourced Opacus, a framework for differential privacy in PyTorch models
+- Polynote is a notebook-based platform created by Netflix,  allowing you to write production-ready data science code